Vegetarianism - following a vegetarian type of diet

 - Ovo-vegetarians - do not eat meat or dairy products but do eat eggs.

 - Vegans - do not eat dairy products, eggs, or any other products which are derived from animals often including honey, or processed foods containing these or other animal-derived ingredients such as gelatin.

 - Restricted SOS Vegans - follow the SOS diet.
-No salt, oil or sugar
+No salt, No oil, and No sugar

-- More restricted Sofas vegans - follow the Sofas diet, No salt, oil, fat, alcohol, sugar
+- More restricted Sofas vegans - follow the SOFAS diet, No salt, No oil, No fats, No alcohol, and No sugar

 - Flexitarian - a newer term - mostly vegetarian but occasionally eat meat - (a pollo-vegetarian, a pesco-vegetarian, and a lacto-ovo-vegetarian) is someone who will not eat the flesh of any red meat mammals but does include chicken, turkey, and other poultry.
 They may or may not also exclude fish, seafood or products like eggs and dairy from their diet.